treepumpkin/godot-screenshots/README.md

 </p>

 ## Installation
-- Download the latest release and paste it into your Godot project
+- Download the addon from [AssetLib](https://godotengine.org/asset-library/asset/4405) within the Godot Editor
 - Enable the addon in the Project Settings

 ## Usage